Uniqueness and locality of the ground state of the disordered Monomer-Dimer models on independently weighted Unimodular

-This quantity, which can be written as a function of $\zeta_+$ or $\zeta_-$, does not depend on which of the distributions we choose and is thus an invariant over solutions to System~\eqref{eq:h+RDE}--\eqref{eq:h-RDE}.
-We will now use the fact $Z_-^{\text{even}} \leq Z_+^{\text{even}}$, which implies that we have $h_+\leq h_-$.
+This quantity, which can be written as a function of distribution $\zeta_+$ or $\zeta_-$, does not depend on which of the distributions we choose and is thus an invariant over solutions to RDE~\eqref{eq:h+RDE}--\eqref{eq:h-RDE}.
+We will now use the fact $Z_-^{\text{even}} \leq Z_+^{\text{even}}$, which implies

-We will finish the proof by first considering the case where $\xi$ is continuous on $[m,+\infty)$, then by allowing $\xi$ to have an atom at $m$.
+In the remainder of the proof we will consider first the case where $\xi$ is continuous on $[m_{\xi},+\infty)$, and then the case allowing $\xi$ to have an atom at $m_{\xi}$.